Could the super-rich be the solution to the US budget?

 According to the White House, more than half of the estimated $360 billion in revenue over a 10-year period, if approved, would come from the roughly 700 billionaires residing in the US.

 “One hour they run out of other people’s money and then they come after you,” Tesla boss and richest man in the world, Elon Musk, tweeted last year.
-He commented on a proposed taxation along the same lines as the current one.
+He was commenting on a proposed taxation along the same lines as the current one.

 Under Biden’s proposal, Musk – a father of seven and earning more than $280 billion – would have to pay $50 billion more in taxes over 10 years, according to an analysis by Gabriel Zucman, an economist at the University of California, California. , in Berkeley.